prettier/prettier/README.md

   // "none" - No trailing commas
   // "es5"  - Trailing commas where valid in ES5 (objects, arrays, etc)
   // "all"  - Trailing commas wherever possible (function arguments)
+  //
+  // NOTE: Above is only available in 0.19.0 and above.
+Previously this was
+  // a boolean argument.
   trailingComma: "none",

   // Controls the printing of spaces inside object literals